sooraj2906/Arkanoid/README.md

 # Arkanoid
-A replica of the class Arkanoid breakout game.
+A replica of the classic Arkanoid breakout game.

 # Unity Version : 2019.4.17f1